-The externalities or the external economies occur when a person acts or a business affect other people or companies when a company imposes a cost on others, but does not compensate, or end, when a company brings benefits in other businesses, but does not receive remuneration for providing this benefit.
-We can distinguish two types of externalities, public (e.g., air pollution, the water that affects the welfare of many people) and private (e.g., a person casts trash in the yard of neighbour).
-This movement affects the welfare of the neighbour and any other.
+Externalities or external economies (externalities) occur when a person acts or a business affect other people or companies when a company imposes a cost on others, but does not compensate, or end, when a company brings benefits in other businesses but does not receive remuneration for providing this benefit.
+We can distinguish two types of externalities, public e.g. air pollution, the water that affects the welfare of many people and private e.g. a person casts trash in the yard of neighbour.
+(This movement affects the welfare of the neighbour and any other).
 The cases where the activity of an individual or business impose costs others refer to as negative externalities or external costs.
 When induced positive externality in the production of a commodity, the social costs production is less than the private cost.
-The optimal quantity of good "Q" optimum is greater than the equilibrium quantity "Q" market.
+The optimal quantity of good Q optimum is greater than the equilibrium quantity Q market.

-Notice that in both cases, either external charges or external economies, the price mechanism does not give enough information to the recipient of decisions.
-In one case, the values do not represent the actual cost and the other is not represent a real benefit.
+Notice that in both cases we either external charges, or have external economies, the price mechanism does not give enough information to the recipient of decisions.
+In one case the values do not represent the actual cost and the other is not represent a real benefit.
 We say market failure.
-According to Pigou in his "The economics of Welfare", taxation is a effective tool for addressing the external charge.
-In the case, foreign economy given subsidy represents the real benefits of business.
-Unlike the Coase in his "The problem of social cost" where there is a way of supporting addressing externalities awarding property rights over natural resources.
-He argues that if the contaminant obtains a right of victims of pollution, then pollution will pay the first to stop or reduce the polluting activity.
+According to Pigou in his "The economics of Welfare."
+Taxation is a effective tool for addressing the external charge. in the case foreign economy is given subsidy represents the real benefits of business.
+Unlike the Coase in his "The problem of social cost, 1960" as a way of supporting addressing externalities awarding property rights over natural resources.
+He argues that if the contaminant obtain a right of victims of pollution, then pollution will pay the first to stop or reduce the polluting activity.
 Unlike the pollutants to be able to benefit from the natural resource should compensate the victims, which have acquired the right to operate.

 When there is a clearly defined system of property rights, the market mechanism will lead to an efficient allocation of resources.
-In environmental policy, the polluter (whether company, individual, or the State) pays applicable in several countries the world.
+In environmental policy the polluter (whether company or individual, or the State) pays applicable in several countries the world.
 This is automatically an incentive to reduce pollution at least at the level where the marginal cost of reducing pollution equals the marginal cost of damage causing this pollution.
 Also, many countries apply the system of subsidies for the pollution control.
-This suggests that property rights are particularly important in the formation of environmental policy.
-Residents should have rights property, the polluter or the victim worked (Coase, 1960).
-In theory, it places great emphasize on the importance of ownership of natural resources and to negotiate between those who pollute and those who suffer from pollution.
-One of the conclusions of R. Coase was that under certain conditions, the creation of property rights can lead the parties that are on opposite sides to have interest in negotiating among themselves to find an agreed solution on the level pollution would be considered socially acceptable (Lee, McElheny, & Gibbons, 2007).
+This suggests that property rights are particularly importance in the formation of environmental policy.
+Who should have rights property the polluter or the victim worked the R. Coase (1960).
+In theory places great emphasize the importance of ownership of natural resources and to negotiate between those who pollute and those who suffer from pollution.
+One of the conclusions of R. Coase was that under certain conditions the creation of property rights can be lead the parties are on opposite sides have interest to negotiate among themselves to find an agreed solution on the level pollution would be considered socially acceptable.

-The adoption sustainable development as a central policy choice, but as a principle of both international and European and domestic legal systems (especially after the revision of the Article 24 of the Greek Constitution) creates new standards for the role, nature, and function of environmental policy tools.
-In particular, the passage of regulatory approach to environmental protection, which was based mainly on the use of direct intervention on the strategic and integrated approach, requires an overall strategy for sustainable development.
-Main aim towards sustainable development is the environmental redefinition of economic processes and a fixed position of the European Union and Organisation for Economic Co-operation and Development (OECD) agreed at the World Johannesbur (McWilliams, 2011).
+The adoption sustainable development as a central policy choice, but as a principle of both international and European and domestic legal systems (especially after the revision of Article 24 of the Constitution) creates new standards for the role, nature and function of environmental policy tools.
+In particular, the passage of regulatory approach to environmental protection, which was based mainly on the use tools of direct intervention on the strategic and integrated approach, which requires an overall strategy for sustainable development.
+Main aim towards Sustainable development is the environmental redefinition of economic processes a fixed position of the European Union and OECD agreed at the World Johannesburg.